grimmpp/home-assistant-eltako/tutorials/rocker_switch/readme.md

 After you have registered the switch in Home Assistant configuration and after you have restarted Home Assistant you can see messages in the logger view.

 To create an automation go in Home Assistant to ``Settings > Automation & Scenes > Create Automation``.
 As trigger choose ``Event`` and enter ``eltako_button_pressed_`` followed by your switch id in one word without spaces.
 Now any button on your switch will be detected.
 You can filter for specific buttons or button combinations on your switch by using conditions.
-To do so you need a ``template condition`` which is unfortunatley not available in the webUI, therefore just switch to yaml mode.
+To do so you need a ``template condition`` which is unfortunately not available in the webUI, therefore just switch to yaml mode.

-In my example below the auotmation is listening on switch.
+In my example below the automation is listening on switch.
 There is one condition which filters out the upper left button.
-Only then the action is triggered. the action itself is a simple relai which is switched either on or off.:
+Only then the action is triggered. the action itself is a simple relay which is switched either on or off.:
 ```
 alias: Eltako Taser Test
 description: ""